amergin/epimetal/docs/project/docs/installation.md

 Look for the key `dataSource` in the file.
 The `columnSeparator` field tells the import script what is the separating character in the data source file (`samples.tsv`).
 Usually this is `\t` (tab-separated values, TSV) or `,` (comma-separated values).
 The `sampleIdColumn` field tells the script which column to look for to uniquely identify each sample (row) of the data source file.

-For example, the following except from a settings file tells the script that the data source is a tab-separated values file which holds a column named ID to identify the rows:
+For example, the following excerpt from a settings file tells the script that the data source is a tab-separated values file which holds a column named ID to identify the rows:

 ```
 "dataSource": {